xinlinli1990/CarND-Advanced-Lane-Lines/README.md

 In this step, color thresholds were used to split the lane marking pixels from the road background.
-To determine the best threshold and color space for spliting the lane markings, all three videos were converted into different color space.
+To determine the best threshold and color space for spliting the lane markings, all three sample videos were converted into different color space.

 [![Project video color space 1](https://img.youtube.com/vi/eC2aAvnPy20/0.jpg)](https://www.youtube.com/watch?v=eC2aAvnPy20)